-1 Introduction
+1. Introduction

-Matching workers to their best possible job is of paramount importance for firms: hiring or firing the wrong people, or matching employees to the wrong task may sap a firm's productivity at least as much as it damages the employees' careers, by slowing down their skill acquisition process, reducing their wage growth and possibly inducing them to switch to another employer.
-In fact, the ability to match workers to the right jobs is a hallmark of a good manager, on a par with other management skills that have been shown to contribute to firm productivity (Bertrand and Schoar, 2003; Bennedsen et al., 2020; Bloom and Van Reenen, 2007, 2010; Bloom et al., 2013, 2019; Scur et al., 2021).
-However, managerial practices measured by existing research on human resource management focus on workers' incentives, and neglect choices regarding the allocation of workers to jobs.
-This shortcoming probably reflects the fact that managerial practices have so far been measured by surveying managers regarding how they run their firms' operations, monitoring, incentives and targets, while it would be difficult to use surveys to inquire whether managers allocate workers to their best possible use within the firm.
+Matching workers to their best possible job is of paramount importance for firms: hiring or firing the wrong people, or matching employees to the wrong task may sap a firm's productivity at least as much as it damages employees' careers, by slowing down their skill acquisition process, reducing their wage growth and possibly inducing them to switch to another employer.
+Indeed, the ability to match workers to the right jobs is a hallmark of a good manager, on a par with other management skills that have been shown to contribute to firm productivity (Bertrand and Schoar, 2003; Bennedsen et al., 2020; Bloom and Van Reenen, 2007, 2010; Bloom et al., 2013, 2019; Scur et al., 2021).
+However, managerial practices measured by existing with individual labor earnings and firm productivity, as well as with market competition, non-family firm status, and employees' human capital.
+Management plays a key role in job-worker matching: when managerial hirings and firings persistently raise management quality, the matching of rank-and-file workers to their jobs improves.
+JAQ can be constructed from any employer-employee data set including workers' occupations, and used to explore research questions in corporate finance and organization economics.